StephenABoyd/Farm-Info/planting.md

 - Sericea lespedeza and birdsfoot trefoil provide tannins that help reduce parasite burdens.
 - Tall perennials and height diversity improve selective grazing and reduce worm intake.
 - Nurse crops protect seedlings, provide early forage, and thin as perennials mature.
 - Trace mineral supplementation is recommended for goats to maintain optimal health.
+- Full-field no-till with overseeding/frost-seeding is viable in Missouri, allowing establishment of perennials without taking paddocks completely out of rotation.